Belacqua/DRS-Getting-and-Cleaning-Data-Project/README.md

  Created April 10th, 2016, in R v3.2.4

-This program creates as its output a tidy data set called "ActivityDataSummarized.txt", which includes summary statistics from SmartPhones Dataset on Human Activity Recognition devices (please see the attached R program script 'run_analsis.R', and the data details in the project codebook, both of which are attached to this repo.)
+This program creates as its output a tidy data set called "ActivityDataSummarized.txt", which includes summary statistics from Samsung SmartPhones Dataset on Human Activity Recognition devices (please see the attached R program script 'run_analsis.R', and the data details in the project codebook, both of which are attached to this repo.)